(1) For the purpose of this policy:

 (22) All staff and student accounts are subscribed to this service.
 Postings made to these e-mail addresses must directly relate to the business of the University as outlined in the guidelines, Section 6, Part E of this Policy.

 (23) The University maintains a list of approved senders.
 To reduce the amount of unwanted and unsolicited email received by staff and students, only messages from approved senders will be forwarded automatically to the bulk email addresses.
 All other postings made to bulk email address will be vetted for appropriateness.
 If considered not appropriate the sender will be notified and post may be recommended for inclusion in SCU News.

 (24) Postings to the Bulk staff emails will be vetted by the Director, Technology Services or their nominee.

-(25) Postings to the Bulk student addresses will be vetted by the Director, Student Services or their nominee.
+(25) Postings to the Bulk student addresses will be vetted by the Director, Student Experience Team or their nominee.

 (26) Postings to the Bulk email addresses from students in relation to their studies must be approved by their relevant Head of School.